ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 The entrypoint to the application is the `Home.py` file located in the `app` directory.

 This file is a special page that is initially rendered when the application is first run.
-It provides users with the opportunity to enter their credentials to authenticate themselves with the APIs and to access the other non-Home pages, that will be described below under [Pages](#Pages).
+It provides users with the opportunity to enter their credentials to validate them before they start the onboarding process and to access the other non-Home pages, that will be described below under [Pages](#Pages).

 To start the application, run the following command within the [`app`](../app) directory: